Charlotte V. Welfl Obituary (1926 - 2021) The Grand Island Independent

-DANNEBROG - Charlotte V. Welfl, 94, of Dannebrog died on Sunday, Sept.
-5, 2021, at Brookefield Park In St. Paul.
+Charlotte Welfl, 94 DANNEBROG - Charlotte V. Welfl, 94, of Dannebrog died on Sunday, Sept.
+5, 2021, at Broofefield Park In St. Paul.
 Arrangements are pending with Jacobsen-Greenway-Dietz Funeral Home in St. Paul.
 More details will appear later.

 To offer your sympathy during this difficult time, you can now have memorial trees planted in a National Forest in memory of your loved one.